dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 ###### Timezone and DST
 `Instant` - specific moment in time in UTC.
-UTC(Coordinated universal time) and GMT(greenwhich mean time) practically the same thing, the difference is how they calculate seconds, gmt - using solar time, utc - atomic clock.
+UTC(Coordinated universal time) and GMT(Greenwhich mean time) practically the same thing, the difference is how they calculate seconds, gmt - using solar time, utc - atomic clock.
 ```java
 import java.time.Duration;
 import java.time.Instant;